da2so/da2so.github.io/_posts/2020-08-11-Meaningful_Perturbation.md

 ### <span style="color:gray">2.2 Methods </span>
-The goal is to find deletion (perturbation) regions that are maximally informative to the decision.
+In Interpretable Explanations of Black Boxes by Meaningful Perturbation, the goal is to find deletion (perturbation) regions that are maximally informative to the decision.

 Let <span style="color:DodgerBlue">$m:\lambda \rightarrow [0,1]$</span> be a mask, associating each pixel <span style="color:DodgerBlue">$u \in \lambda$</span> with a scalar value <span style="color:DodgerBlue">$m(u)$</span>.